bmuschko/docker-for-jvm-projects/exercises/exercise-4/instructions.md

 # Exercise 4

 In this exercise, you will learn how to use [Google Jib](https://github.com/GoogleContainerTools/jib) to implement a typical developer workflow.
+The workflow builds an image for your application and pushes it to Docker Hub for later consumption.
+You will see that little code is required to implement the use case.
+There's no more need to invoke the Docker CLI manually for each of the steps.

 ## Building and pushing an image with Jib